Choosing how and when to take Social Security benefits is one of the most important financial decisions you will ever make.

 Your earnings record is the Social Security Administration’s record of your lifetime earnings — “a chronological history of the amount of money you earned each year during your working lifetime,” as the federal agency puts it.

-However, what you really need to know about your earnings record is that, although employers are responsible for reporting your earnings to the SSA, you are responsible for checking it.
+Although employers are responsible for reporting your earnings to the SSA, you are responsible for checking it.

 And it’s critical to check the accuracy of your earnings record at least annually because an error could result in a smaller monthly benefit.